mohasabbasi/mohasabbasi/README.md

 ### Hi there 👋
 I'm Mohammad Hasan Abbasi.
-I Love to work with data anywhere and any type of it and maybe one day I build a fun AI-powered App that does nothing meaningful but making jokes
+I Love to work with data anywhere and any type of it.
 - 🔭 I’m currently working on Data infrastructure of My company using Apache Airflow , python , posgresql , MySQL
 - 🌱 I’m currently learning Apache spark
 - 👯 I’m looking to collaborate on open source data projects , monitoring dashboards like grafana and metabase.